AnkurSheel/bookland/Bookland/input/posts/2021/2021-08-13-take-the-stairs/index.md

 In other words, we should be asking _"How"_ instead of _"Should "_.
 We should make a list of all the things in our life that are "should-do's" and identify which ones are important enough to be converted into "How will I do's?"

 > A challenge in respect to today is a big problem.
 A challenge in respect to our life span is a small problem.
-A challenge in respect to eternity is no problem.
+A challenge in respect to eternity is no problem

 Having a long term perspective allows us to make better decisions.
 It empowers us with the conviction of knowing that things will work out if we put in the work.

-> Faith, therefore, is also choosing to believe that all that is happening today — good or bad — is part of an ultimately greater plan.
+> Faith, therefore, is also choosing to believe that all that is happening today — good or bad — is part of an ultimately greater plan

 When we do everything that we can, and things still don't work out the way we had hoped for, then we can be sure that they were definitely supposed to go the way they did.